BY PASTOR T. O. BANSO

 9 Lessons from the life of Deborah

-There are lessons to be learned from this woman in the two chapters her story is documented in the Bible.
+There are lessons to be learned from this woman in the two chapters of her story documented in the Bible.
 I will limit myself to nine.

 1. Maintain a healthy balance between marriage and ministry.
 This is how Deborah is introduced in Judges 4:4: “Now Deborah, a prophetess, the wife of Lapidoth, was judging Israel at that time” (NKJV).
 The name “Lapidoth” or “Lappidoth” is translated from the Hebrew word Lappiydowth, which means flames or torches.